 Wet and dry vacuum cleaners are also known as DIY vacs, dirty vacs or garage vacs.
 They are designed to make light work of the messes that would destroy your ordinary vacuum cleaner.
-That means wet messes, DIY dust, plumbing disasters, broken glass, even unblocking drains.
-We’ve tested a range of wet and dry vacs to suit all budgets and do all manner of jobs.
-There’s even one that does double (treble?) duty as a carpet cleaner.
+Because they can be used for both wet and dry messes.
+Check out our top picks right here.

 Best wet and dry vacuum cleaners

 1. Cleva Vacmaster Power 30 PTO VQ1530SFDC

 Best wet and dry vacuum for easy emptying

 Reason to avoid: Noisy

 Big isn’t always beautiful, but you do seem to get a lot for your money with this Vacmaster, which retails for around £80.
 It has a large 30-litre capacity and comes with good accessories.
 These include a sturdy floor head with brush and squeegee (that you lower for cleaning hard floors) plus a small brush and a crevice tool.
 Extremely impressive for the price, there’s a power take-off socket on the side and three-way power switch.

 It can be turned off, on, or to automatically clean whenever the socket is in use.
 This is perfect for DIY tools.
 For example, you can set up the Vacmaster to capture dust from a drill or sander whenever it’s on.
 It doubles as a blower too.
 The cord measures just over 5m and then hose and tube combined a further 4m, giving it a reach of around 9m.
 There’s a sliding control on the tube’s curved handle to adjust air flow.